cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 ```

 :::

-Note we have a conditional check against `config.testingType`.
-This is useful if
-your project is already using existing plugins for the End-to-end runner, and
-you don't want them to conflict.

 If you have a different React development environment from Create React App,
 such as Next.js, or use a Vue template other than vue-cli, you will need to